borkdude/boot-bundle/README.md

          (assoc % :schema '[prismatic/schema "1.1.3"])))
 ```

-### Managed version strings
+### Version values

-Boot bundle supports managed version values.
-They are keywords in the `version` namespace and their values are string literals.
+Boot bundle supports version values.
+They are keywords in the `version` namespace with string values.

 Example usage: